 Before starting a medical billing business, get a good foundation in the fundamentals of billing and coding.
 There's no substitute for knowledge.
 Several options to learn are available - online, a local community college, or vocational school, or self-study.

 Medical Billing Live offers a “Business in a Box” for a reasonable cost.
-I’ve purchased the ebooks separately and thought Alice and Michele give great guidance on starting a medical billing business, marketing, and signing your first doctor.
+I’ve purchased their ebooks separately and thought Alice and Michele give great and realistic advice on starting a medical billing business, marketing, and signing your first doctor.
 They operate a successful medical billing business in NY so they speak from experience.

 I actually purchased these books separately but it’s a better deal to purchase as a package.
-They have some good marketing advice that I’ve been using for my business.
+They have some good marketing ideas that I’ve been using for my business.

-In my opinion one of the best medical training resources available (online) is MedicalBillingCourse.com.
-They have comprehensive, and affordable medical billing course offerings you can study at your own pace.
-Their courses also cover starting a medical billing business.
+Also another reputable online medical training course is MedicalBillingCourse.com.
+They have different options and offer an affordable medical billing course that allows you to study at your own pace.
+Their courses also cover operating and starting a medical billing business.

-Being up to date and knowledgeable on trends and regulatory requirements can be invaluable.
+Being up to date and knowledgeable on trends and regulatory requirements can be invaluable also.
 Most office managers don't have time to keep up with all this.
 With the federal government getting increasing involved in healthcare, there's always a new regulation or requirement that effects the industry.

 An excellent reference for medical billing specialists is Understanding Health Insurance - A Guide to Professional Billing.
-It's an excellent source for describing CPT and ICD-9 coding systems, managed care, legal and regulatory issues, reimbursement methods, and common health insurance plans.
+There's a link to it on Amazon on our books page - near the bottom.
+It's an excellent source for describing CPT and ICD-9 coding, managed care, legal and regulatory issues, reimbursement methods, and common health insurance plans.
 It's written in an easy to understand style for the complex issues in medical coding and billing and has several practical examples.
 I bought an earlier version of this book when starting a medical billing business years ago and still refer to it today.